intel-samples/AAAI-Workshop2025/README.md

 Sujee Maniyam is an expert in Generative AI, Machine Learning, Deep Learning, Big Data, Distributed Systems, and Cloud technologies.
 He is passionate about developer education, fostering community engagement.
 Sujee has led numerous training sessions, hackathons, and workshops.
 He is also an author, open source contributor and frequent speaker at conferences and meetups.

 [Linkedin](https://www.linkedin.com/in/sujeemaniyam/) &nbsp;  • &nbsp;[portfolio](https://sujee.dev/portfolio)

+### Murilo Gustineli

+**Senior AI Software Solutions Engineer at Intel,**

+I’m a Senior AI Software Solutions Engineer at Intel, currently pursuing a master’s in Computer Science at Georgia Tech focusing on Machine Learning.
+My work involves creating synthetic datasets, fine-tuning large language models, and training multi-modal models using Intel’s Gaudi accelerators as part of the Development Enablement team.
+I’m particularly interested in Deep Learning, information retrieval, and biodiversity research, aiming to improve species identification and support conservation efforts.